-1386.2.
-A general power of appointment exercisable at the death of the donee is exercised by a residuary clause or other general language in the donee's will purporting to dispose of all of the donee's property of the kind covered by the power if:

-- (a) The creating instrument does not provide for a gift in default and does not require that the donee make a specific reference to the power; and - (b) The donee's will does not manifest an intent, either expressly or by necessary inference, not to exercise the power.
+- 1386.2.
+A general power of appointment exercisable at the death of the donee is exercised by a residuary clause or other general language in the donee's will purporting to dispose of the property of the kind covered by the power unless: - (a) The creating instrument requires that the donee make a specific reference to the power or to the instrument that created the power; or - (b) The donee manifests an intent, either expressly or by necessary inference, not to so exercise the pover.